metaskills/less-rails/README.md

 ## Testing

-Simply just run `bundle install` and `bundle exec rake` and the tests will will.
+Simple!
+Just clone the repo, then run `bundle install` and `bundle exec rake`.
+The tests will begin to run.
 We also use Travis CI to run our tests too.
 Current build status is:

 [![Build Status](https://secure.travis-ci.org/metaskills/less-rails.png)](http://travis-ci.org/metaskills/less-rails)